rcavallari/phalcon-compose/README.md

 * `queue`: This is the Beanstalk 1.10 queue container
 * `php`: This is the PHP-FPM 5.6 container in which the application volume is mounted
 * `nginx`: This is the Nginx Mainline webserver container in which application volume is mounted too
+* `memcached`: This is the Memcached Server 1.4 container

 This results in the following running containers: